Biden pushes education spending at stops in Virginia - WTMJ

 “A fashion designer,” one student responded.

 “A hairdresser,” one student said.
-Biden joked: “I could use some, some hair, I mean.”
+Biden quipped: “I could use some, some hair, I mean.”

-The president then continued: “I tell you what, you guys are really impressive,” and joked with the kids — “This is 9th grade, right?”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.